stephenbaraik/hadoop-wsl-installer/README.md

 ### 🪟 For WSL2 Users (Windows Port Forwarding)

-To access web UIs from Windows browser:
+If you cannot access web UIs from Windows browser, use the port forwarding script:

 ```powershell
 # Run in Windows PowerShell as Administrator